dbajollari1/DSATalk/README.md

     ```docker-compose down```
 5. If you ever want to get details about the current running docker containers you can use the following command.
 You can also see the running containers in the Docker VSCode extension or the desktop app  <br>
     ```docker-compose ps```
-6. Important note: When running the application in docker container navigate to the env file and make sure the value for REDIS_HOST is my-redis-service.
+6. ***Important note***: When running the application in docker container navigate to the env file and make sure the value for REDIS_HOST is my-redis-service.
 This will tell the application that we are running redis from the docker container.
 If you would like the run on your local machine have the value be 127.0.0.1
+7. ***Important note***: If you would like to rerun the application using Docker make sure to run the docker-compose down command, and then delete the old docker containers.
+You should then be able to run it again

 - The code for the docker compose file was adapted from the following sources
     1. [https://chadsmith-software.medium.com/docker-service-inter-communication-setting-up-redis-and-a-web-app-with-docker-compose-b1cf353eb7a9]